mezis/mezis.github.com/_drafts/learning-part-2.md

 - For the pointwise approach, only \\( 80\cdot 10^3 \times (5+5) = 0.8 \cdot
   10^6\\) entries.
-- Instead is 28 inputs, we're down to 18: this reduces training time by a further third (assuming there are as many hidden neurons; way'll probably need less) and runtime by a third as well, because there is a thrid less connections in the ANN.
+- Instead is 28 inputs, we're down to 18: this reduces training time by a further third (assuming there are as many hidden neurons; we'll probably need less) and runtime by a third as well, because there is a third less connections in the ANN.

 Overall